 - Instead of store-bought ice cream, you can make your own!

-- We are using a 9×13 baking pan but you could also use a springform pan or two 8-inch cake pans.
+- We are using a 9×13 baking pan but you could also use a springform pan or a round cake pan (you will need to use a deeper cake pan or adjust the proportions.)

 - When serving, we sliced the mint chocolate cake into squares, but you could also use an ice cream scoop.
 A flat ice cream scoop might work best to get down into the cookie base and cut it.